ADVERTISEMENT

 39. Amor animi arbitrio sumitur, non ponitur

-(We choose to love, we do not choose to cease loving. - Syrus)
+We choose to love, but we cannot choose to stop loving. – Syrus

 40. Cui amat periculum in illo peribit

-(Whoever loves danger will perish by it. - Vulgate-Ecclesiastiscus or Sirach III)
+Whoever loves danger will perish by it. – Sirach

 41. Odi et amo

-(Save me and I'll save you. - Petronius)
+Save me and I will save you. – Petronius

 43. Aut viam inveniam aut faciam

-(I will find the way, or I will make one. - Anibal)
+I will find the way or make one. – Hannibal

 44. Nemo mortalium omnibus horis sapit

-45. Fortis est non pertubaris in rebus asperis
+45. Fortis est non perturbari in rebus asperis

 46. Omne quod movetur ab alio movetur